-FAFSA: For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2022-2023 year, note that the Free Application for Federal Student Aid (FAFSA) deadline for UCLA is March 2, 2022.
+For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2024-2025 year, note that the Free Application for Federal Student Aid (FAFSA) deadline for UCLA is March 2, 2024.
 Applicants must complete the FAFSA by this date if they want to be eligible for all awards, work-study, and scholarships that UCLA offers.
 If applying after March 2, please check with the Financial Aid Office for available funding opportunities. www.financialaid.ucla.edu

-DREAM Act: For non-U.S. citizens or non-permanent residents who are approved to pay in-state tuition because they graduated from a high school in California; they will need to complete the California DREAM application by the March 2, 2022 deadline.
+For non-U.S. citizens or non-permanent residents who are approved to pay in-state tuition because they graduated from a high school in California; they will need to complete the California DREAM application by the March 2, 2024 deadline.
 The DREAM application can be accessed at https://dream.csac.ca.gov.
 If applying after March 2, please check with the Financial available funding opportunities. www.financialaid.ucla.edu

 ** Please do not contact the department to check on your application, as we cannot update you on your application status or materials.